How to create a customer contact in Sage Accounting

 On sales invoices, you must select a ledger account on each line to indicate what you have sold.
 You can use our default Ledger accounts or set up your own.

-To make sure the right ledger account is selected automatically, you can set a default on your customer records.
-This is really useful if usually sell the same type of goods to a single customer.
+To ensure automatic selection of the correct ledger account, you can establish a default setting in your customer records.
+This feature is particularly beneficial if you typically sell the same type of goods to a specific customer.

 From the Account Details tab